vinifmor/bauh/README.md

             - name: name that will be displayed on the interface.
 It supports translations by adding additional `name` keys with brackets and the language code (e.g: `name[es]=Mi tema`)
             - description: theme's description that will be displayed on the interface.
 It supports translations like `name` (e.g: description[es] = Mi tema).
             - version: theme's version.
 It just works as information at the moment. (e.g: 1.0)
-            - root_sheet: optional attribute that points to a theme that must be preloaded before the theme.
-It supports the default theme keys (e.g: default, light, ...) or a file path (e.g: `/path/to/root/file.qss`).
+            - root_theme: optional attribute that points to a theme that must be loaded before the theme.
+It supports the bauh's default theme keys (e.g: default, light, ...) or a file path (e.g: `/path/to/root/file.qss`).
     - **my_theme.vars**: optional file defining `key=value` pairs of variables that will be available for the .qss file (can be referenced through the symbol **@**. e.g `@my_var`).
 Full example: [light.vars](https://raw.githubusercontent.com/vinifmor/bauh/qss/bauh/view/resources/style/light/light.vars)
         - common theme variables available:
             - **style_dir**: path to the .qss file directory.
 Example: @style_dir/my_icon.svg